Case Studies

 So we get that UGC is content generated by users.
 But what does that really mean for a brand that is hoping to leverage customer content to increase brand recognition and sales?
 That’s the question we hope to answer throughout this article.

 Let’s start with a concrete definition.
-In a nutshell, User Generated Content (UGC) refers to any content which has been created by a brand’s fans and wider audience that can be used to sell more of a product.
+In a nutshell, User Generated Content (UGC) refers to any content that has been created by a brand’s fans and wider audience and can be used to sell more of a product.
 This might take the form of pictures & videos shared on social channels, testimonials, reviews, tweets, blog posts, and more.

 Obviously, it’s always super cool, as a brand, to hear that customers are happy with your products.
 But the beauty of UGC lies in the fact that it’s also super cool for other shoppers to hear how happy people are with your products.
 So, this customer content amplifies the nice things that consumers are saying about you to create brand awareness, instead of a brand promoting itself.